hackclub/hackclub/workshops/javascript_typing_test/README.md

 ![Image resembling finishing a race](https://cloud-ei7nqg21v.vercel.app/0finished.jpeg)

 Thats it!
 We've finished coding the typing test workshop.
 You should feel proud of yourself because you learned many new skills such as functions, backticks, operators, ```if``` statements, and more!
 This workshop is pretty hackable, though.
 Here are some examples of extending it:

 - A try again button!
 We can add a try again button to our workshop.
-Here's the [final demo](https://javascript-typing-test-final-1.gurshanbrar.repl.co/) and [source code](https://repl.it/@GurshanBrar/Javascript-Typing-Test-v1#index.html).
+Here's the [final demo](https://javascript-typing-test-final-1.gurshanbrar.repl.co/) and the [source code](https://repl.it/@GurshanBrar/Javascript-Typing-Test-v1#index.html).
 - Save our results in ```localStorage```. ```localStorage``` is a place on a user's browser to store data.
-We can store the results there, and fetch them every time we complete the typing test! [final demo](https://javascript-typing-test-v2.gurshanbrar.repl.co/) and [source code](https://repl.it/@GurshanBrar/Javascript-Typing-Test-v2#script.js).
+We can store the results there, and fetch them every time we complete the typing test!
+The [final demo](https://javascript-typing-test-v2.gurshanbrar.repl.co/) and the [source code](https://repl.it/@GurshanBrar/Javascript-Typing-Test-v2#script.js).
 - Add a nice little navbar.
 We can add a navbar that links to your github and has a link to Hackclub.
-Just make sure to read the comment inside the HTML file. [final demo](https://javascript-typing-test-v3.gurshanbrar.repl.co/) and [source code](https://repl.it/@GurshanBrar/Javascript-Typing-Test-v3#index.html).
+Just make sure to read the comment inside the HTML file.
+The [final demo](https://javascript-typing-test-v3.gurshanbrar.repl.co/) and the [source code](https://repl.it/@GurshanBrar/Javascript-Typing-Test-v3#index.html).

 A version with all of these features is [here](javascript-typing-test.netlify.app)

-If you have any questions, you can ping me on slack(@Gurshan) or [my github](https://github.com/gurshanbrar).
+If you have any questions, you can ping me on [my slack profile](hackclub.slack.com/team/U0198EM6ZA7) or [my github](https://github.com/gurshanbrar).